WRX Etune & STI Etune (FA20 or EJ25/EJ20)

 - Brewed revises the calibration based on your data log and emails the new calibration.
 You can normally expect your updated calibration within 24 business hours however it may take 48 hours during race season.

-- “Re-Tune” after new parts are installed or new fuel type is used we normally charge $100 for a re-tune unless there has been very drastic change in the engine/setup.
-Even if big changes are made we will always be able to give a special re-tune price to returning customers, just send us an email or give us a call!
+- “Re-Tune” after new parts are installed or new fuel type is used we always provide a $150 re-tune credit for anyone with a Brewed Tune that installed new parts and now needs a retune.
+Even if big changes have been made we will always be able to give a special re-tune price to returning customers, just send us an email or give us a call!

 Pre Tuning Preparation: